Goals for Education | Monitoring State Policies

-SREB featured West Virginia’s initiatives to address workforce issues in a presentation by a state legislator and SREB board member during SREB’s 2018 annual board meeting.
+SREB featured West Virginia initiatives to address workforce issues in a presentation by a state legislator and SREB board member during SREB’s 2018 annual board meeting.

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited West Virginia to meet with legislators and staff, and attend committee meetings in 2018.
+SREB staff, including the President, visited West Virginia to meet with legislators and staff in 2018.

 Staff from 8 SREB states attended the 2018 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during upcoming legislative sessions.